Darko-Martinovic/UniversalRAGAssistant/README.md

 **Project Name**: `UniversalRAGAssistant`

-This application demonstrates how to build a powerful Retrieval-Augmented Generation (RAG) system using Azure OpenAI and Azure Cognitive Search. **Currently configured as a Belgian Real Estate Assistant, but can be instantly transformed into ANY domain expert by replacing the data files.**
+This application demonstrates how to build a powerful Retrieval-Augmented Generation (RAG) system using Azure OpenAI and Azure Cognitive Search.

 ## 🌟 **Key Concept: Universal Customization**